MiniCodeMonkey/amazon-alexa-php/README.md

-# Amazon Alexa PHP Library
+# Amazon Alexa PHP Library - An Amazing project

 This library provides provides a convient interface for developing Amazon Alexa Skills for your PHP app.